KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/bash_pipeline/README.md

 ## Final excercise

-Now that you know how to generate a bash script to run a sequence of commands, please complete the pipeline.sh with all the steps of a standard DNA-seq analysis pipeline by adding the commands lines from the other workshops to pipeline.sh and run the whole analysis pipeline.
+1. Now that you know how to make a bash script to run a sequence of commands, please complete the pipeline.sh with all the steps of a standard DNA-seq analysis pipeline by adding the commands lines from the other workshops to pipeline.sh and run the whole analysis pipeline.
 The script should be able to perform the following steps automatically by running only one command:

 ```
 bash pipeline.sh ~/ngs_course/dnaseq_pipeline/data/untrimmed_fastq/WES01_chr22m_R1.fastq.gz \ 				~/ngs_course/dnaseq_pipeline/data/untrimmed_fastq/WES01_chr22m_R2.fastq.gz